uzh/lit-demo/README.md

 # Demo storyline for *Lives in Transit*

-This repository contains the content for the demo storyline in *Lives in Transit*.
+This repository contains the content for the demo storyline in *Lives in Transit*, called *Defining Work*.